-These guys hail from different churches and they have great music skills and experience and the Holy Spirit is upon them.
+The AG team hailed from different churches and they have great music skills, experience and the Holy Spirit is upon them.
 I unreservedly recommend them to any church that wants to motivate and train their contemporary worship teams.

 One of the tensions faced by young and older members in the same worship service together is that of the introduction of new songs.
 Young people are quick with picking up new tunes.
 They are passionate with singing songs that resonate with their heart.
 They keep tabs with the latest in Hillsong and Bethel worship.
 The worship team knows this and gives to them what they want.
 So they introduce new songs after new songs.
 A few may get sung again and again, and become part of the church’s repertoire and worship memory.
 Many fall by the wayside and are forgotten.

 To resolve the tension, we need to take heed to wise heads like C.S.
 Lewis.
 He mentioned that like dancing, worship works best when you do not have to think about it.